The Vaccine Market

 Market for a vaccine against strangles

-The number of cases of strangles has increased in recent years with roughly 100 outbreaks reported annually (Jordbruksverket 2015).
+The number of cases of strangles has increased in recent years with roughly 100 outbreaks reported in Sweden annually (Jordbruksverket 2015).
 In the UK, nearly 1,000 outbreaks are reported annually (Parkinson et al 2011 Vet.
 Rec.
 168 p 666).
 In an Australian study it was found that around 2 % of all horses are affected by strangles (Jorm 1990 Austr Vet J 12 p 436).
 Every outbreak affects an entire stable, stud farm, event, riding school etc.

 The market for a vaccine is however not computed on the number of outbreaks but rather on the number of horses that needs to be vaccinatated for profylactic purposes.
 The primary markets for Intervacc is the EU and USA where the number of horses is estimated to 16 millions (FAOSTAT).
 Based on the amount of sold vaccine doses in the EU, we estimate that 30-60 % of all horses in these markets are being vaccinated against various infectious diseases.
 The diseases are mainly influenza but also West Nile Fever, Rabies, Tetanus etc. The two geographical markets, the EU and USA, amount to roughly 70 % of the global market for veterinary vaccines (Zion Market Research, 2016).